Apple doubles down on China as rivals pull ahead

 Some said the recent moves jarred with Apple's stance in the United States last year, when it opposed an FBI court order to break into an iPhone of a gunman who fatally shot 14 people in San Bernardino in December 2015, with Cook saying it would be "bad for America".

+Cook directly addressed those assertions on Tuesday.
+He said the company believes in "engaging with governments even when we disagree."

+"Some folks have tried to link [Apple's removal of VPNs form the Chinese App Store] to the U.S. situation last year.
+They’re very different," Cook said.
+"In the case of the U.S., the law in the U.S. supported us.
+It was very clear.
+In the case of China, the law is very clear there.
+Like we would if the U.S. changed the law here, we have to abide by them in both cases.
+That doesn’t mean that we don’t state our point of view in the appropriate way, we always do that."

-The U.S. firm's gamble here is clear: making moves to appease Chinese censors may prompt criticism outside China, but the firm will hope that local consumers are rather less fazed.
+But the U.S. firm's gamble here is clear: making moves to appease Chinese censors may prompt criticism outside China, but the firm will hope that local consumers are rather less fazed.

 "It's normal that Apple wants to get along well with the Chinese government," said Wang Siyue, 27, a marketing professional in Shanghai, who is a long-term iPhone user.